RocHack/rochako/README.md

 - Logs to CouchDB
 - Can clone specific nicks
 - Can communicate through arbitrary services
-- Has a basic HTTP API
+- Has an HTTP API

 API
 ---